VESTIGE is a narrow band imaging survey of the Virgo cluster over ~ 100 deg^2 aimed at studying the role of the environment on galaxy evolution.

 and the origin of the diffuse intracluster light, the ionised gas emission in the Milky Way, and the star formation activity of high-z line emitters.

-VESTIGE is a CFHT Large Program with 68 nights allocated in 2017-2021.
+VESTIGE is a CFHT Large Program with 78 nights allocated in 2017-2021.
 The observations will be done using MegaCam coupled with a narrow band filter centered on Halpha and a r band filter for the subtraction of the stellar continuum.
-The survey reachs a surface brightness limit of a few 10^-18 erg s^-1 cm^-2 arcsec^-2.
+The survey has a sensitivity for point sources of f(Ha) = 4x10^-17 erg s^-1 cm^-2 (5 sigma) a surface brightness limit of 2x10^-18 erg s^-1 cm^-2 arcsec^-2 for extended sources (1 sigma after smoothing the data to 3 arcsec resolution).